maurermj08/dfvfs_rest_api/README.md

 # dfVFS REST API
 REST API for accessing remote file-system objects using dfVFS

-Evidence can be accessed by going to /evidence/<Path Spec>
+Evidence can be accessed by going to /evidence/$PathSpec

 If the path specification is for a file it returns the entire file.
 If the path specification is for a directory it returns all of the subpath specifications in that directory.